sisterai/estate-assistant-system/README.md

 ## Prometheus Monitoring & Visualizations

-Prometheus is used for monitoring the backend server.
-It collects metrics from the server and provides a web interface to visualize them.
+Prometheus is employed for tracking the backend server.
+It gathers metrics from the server and offers a web interface to display them.

 Metrics collected & visualized include: